Miami: Sports

 Miami's main five sports teams are Inter Miami of Major League Soccer (MLS), the Miami Marlins of Major League Baseball (MLB), the Florida Panthers of the National Hockey League (NHL), the Miami Heat of the National Basketball Association (NBA) and the Miami Dolphins of the National Football League (NFL).
 The Miami Open, an annual tennis tournament, was previously held in Key Biscayne before moving to Hard Rock Stadium after the tournament was purchased by Miami Dolphins owner Stephen Ross in 2019.

 Miami is home to numerous marinas, jai alai venues, and golf courses.
 The city streets have hosted professional auto races in the past, most notably the open-wheel Grand Prix of Miami, the sports car Grand Prix of Miami, and Miami Grand Prix of Formula One.
 In 2015, Miami hosted a one-off Formula E race.
 The Homestead–Miami Speedway oval hosts NASCAR races.

-The Heat and the Marlins play within Miami's city limits, at the Kaseya Center in Downtown and LoanDepot Park in Little Havana, respectively.
+The Heat, Marlins, and Inter Miami play within Miami's city limits, at the Kaseya Center in Downtown, LoanDepot Park in Little Havana, and Nu Stadium in Grapeland Heights respectively.
 Marlins Park is built on the site of the old Miami Orange Bowl stadium.

 The Miami Dolphins play at Hard Rock Stadium in suburban Miami Gardens, while the Florida Panthers play in nearby Sunrise at Amerant Bank Arena.
-Inter Miami CF plays at Chase Stadium in nearby Fort Lauderdale, temporarily until a stadium is built at Miami Freedom Park.
 Miami FC is another professional soccer club that plays in the USL Championship second tier of the United States soccer league system.
-The Club plays its home matches at the FIU Stadium on the campus of Florida International University (FIU) in Miami.
+The Club plays its home matches at the Pitbull Stadium on the campus of Florida International University (FIU) in Miami.

 The Orange Bowl, one of the major bowl games in the College Football Playoff of the NCAA, is played at Hard Rock Stadium every winter.
 The stadium has also hosted the Super Bowl.
 The Miami metro area has hosted the game ten times, five times at the current Hard Rock Stadium and five at the Miami Orange Bowl, tying New Orleans for the most games.

 Miami is also the home of many college sports teams.
-The two largest are the University of Miami Hurricanes, whose football team plays at Hard Rock Stadium and Florida International University Panthers, whose football team plays at FIU Stadium.
+The two largest are the University of Miami Hurricanes, whose football team plays at Hard Rock Stadium and Florida International University Panthers, whose football team plays at Pitbull Stadium.
 The Hurricanes compete in the Atlantic Coast Conference (ACC), while the Panthers compete in the Conference USA of the National Collegiate Athletic Association.

 Miami is home to Paso Fino horses.
 Competitions are held at Tropical Park Equestrian Center.

 Miami hosted the 2024 Copa América final in July 2024.

-Miami will serve as one of eleven U.S. host cities for the 2026 FIFA World Cup.
+Miami served as one of the eleven U.S. host cities for the 2026 FIFA World Cup.

 The following are the major professional sports teams in the Miami metropolitan area: